Long-Duration Station-Keeping Strategy for Cislunar Spacecraft Formations: Discussion

 \subsection{Safety Filter Performance}

-A key feature of the proposed CBF-SIP is that computation only occurs if the formation enters an unsafe condition, leveraging the rarity of near-miss collision events.
-As a result, both Test Case 1 and Test Case 3 feature no activations of the CBF-SIP, meaning runtime is only spent verifying that ensuing trajectories are safe.
-In contrast, Test Case 2 features 20 activations of the CBF-SIP, given the tighter formation.
+A key feature of the proposed CBF-SIP is that optimization routines are only called if the formation enters an unsafe condition, leveraging the rarity of near-miss collision events.
+As a result, Test Case 3 features almost no activations of the CBF-SIP, meaning runtime is only spent verifying that ensuing trajectories are safe.
+In contrast, Test Case 2 features a 29\% activation rate of the CBF-SIP, given the tighter formation, and yet retains long-term stability over the duration of flight.

-The ability of the CBF-SIP to guarantee safety is demonstrated in Fig. \ref{fig:safety}, which originates from Test Case 2.
-When the CBF-SIP is not used, a near-miss event occurs with the spacecraft trajectories coming to within 38 meters of each other following a missed station-keeping maneuver.
-With the CBF-SIP active, the near-miss event is avoided and the closest approach occurs at 100 meters, the prescribed bound.
+The ability of the CBF-SIP to guarantee safety is demonstrated in Fig.~\ref{fig:safety}, which originates from Test Case 2.
+When the CBF-SIP is not active, a near-miss event occurs with the spacecraft trajectories coming to within 38 meters of each other following a missed station-keeping maneuver.
+With the CBF-SIP active, the CBF appropriately corrects the maneuvers such that the near-miss event is avoided and the closest approach occurs at 100 meters, the prescribed bound.